jsonstat/conv/docs/EXAMPLES.md

 jsonstat2csv eurostat.jsonstat eurostat-semi.csv --column ";"
 ```

 **jsonstat2csv** comes with several options that allow us to customize the output.
-For example, to include status information and rename the "Status" and "Value" columns to "symbol" and "rate":
+For example, to include status information and rename the "Status" and "Value" columns to "Symbol" and "Rate":

 ```
-jsonstat2csv eurostat.jsonstat eurostat-status.csv --status --vlabel rate --slabel symbol
+jsonstat2csv eurostat.jsonstat eurostat-status.csv --status --vlabel Rate --slabel Symbol
 ```

 **jsonstat2csv** also allows you to create a rich CSV document with extra metadata header lines ([CSV-stat](https://github.com/jsonstat/csv)).